horstjens/internationalopenmagazine/content/blog/2016-03-05-who_owns_digital_learning_resources.md

 U.S. Department of Education (2009–2014).
 Mr. Plotkin is also a former Silicon Valley correspondent for CNBC.com.*

-<small>This article was first published at <a href="https://medium.com/@hplotkin/who-owns-digital-learning-resources-funded-by-taxpayers-543160cbf1f4#.8yhwvrr47">Medium.com</a> under a <a href="https://creativecommons.org/licenses/by/4.0/">creative commons attribution (cc-by 4.0) license</a>.</small>

 <div style="clear:both;"></div>
 # advertisement (google adsense)